kiryu130/Test/README.md

-This is a test project to learn HTML & CSS in a simple way, i am currently learning it from "frontendmentor"
+This is a test project to learn HTML & CSS in a simple way, i am currently learning it from "frontendmentor".
+All the components in Ideas are not my mine and credit belongs to the original owner, i put it in my repo for easy access